kunal-mandalia/reactnd-native-project-mobile-flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Demo
-Scan the QR code with your [expo app](https://expo.io/) to see Mobile Flashcards on phone.
+Scan the QR code with your [Expo app](https://expo.io/) to see Mobile Flashcards on phone.
 You can find more details on the [project's expo page](https://expo.io/@kunal-mandalia/mobile-flashcards-kvm)

 ![Expo QR Code](/assets/mobile-flashcards-qr-code.png)